The WA Government provides concessions and rebates to eligible electricity customers supplied by Synergy or Horizon Power.

-Financial counsellors and consumer advocates can help you negotiate with your retailer.
+Financial counsellors and consumer advocates can help you negotiate with your electricity or gas retailer.
 They can also contact your retailer to discuss your situation, if you give your consent.

 If you have arranged to see a financial counsellor or consumer advocate to get help with your bill, the retailer must give you at least 15 business days to attend the appointment before taking any further action against you.